AndyFul/Run-By-Smartscreen/README.md

 ## Why 'Run By SmartScreen'?

 This technology is only halfway adopted in Windows.
-SmartScreen for Explorer can check executables with "Mark of the Web", which is attached to files after downloading from the Internet by popular Web Browsers, Windows Store or Windows OneDrive.
-There are many cases when files do not have "Mark of the Web", and then SmartScreen Filter simply ignores them on the run (see REMARKS).
+SmartScreen for Explorer can check executables with the "Mark of the Web", which is attached to files after downloading from the Internet by popular Web Browsers, Windows Store, or Windows OneDrive.
+There are many cases when files do not have a "Mark of the Web", and then SmartScreen Filter simply ignores them on the run (see REMARKS).

 ## INSTALLATION